apache/derby/maven2/README.txt

 GENERATING MAVEN 2 ARTIFACTS FOR APACHE DERBY
 =============================================

-The POMs in the maven2 directory are able to generate Maven 2 artifacts for Apache Derby.
+The POMs in the maven2 directory enable you to generate Maven 2 artifacts for Apache Derby.
 The following software is required for deploying a release:
  1. Maven 2
  2. GnuPG (for signing the artifacts)
  3. ssh/scp (for site deployment)